-The createLogCollectorConfiguration() GraphQL mutation field is used to creates a log collector configuration.
-It's a preview and subject to change.
+The createLogCollectorConfiguration() GraphQL mutation field is used to create a log collector configuration.

 Syntax